Radula: Flexibility

 The radular teeth can generally bend in a sideways direction.
 In the patellogastropods, though, the teeth lost this ability and became fixed.

 Teeth

 The radula comprises multiple, identical (or near-enough) rows of teeth, fine, flat, or spiney out-growths; often, each tooth in a row (along with its symmetric partner) will have a unique morphology.

 Each tooth can be divided into three sections: a base, a shaft, and a cusp.
 In radulae that just sweep, rather than rasp, the underlying substrate, the shaft and cusp are often continuous and cannot be differentiated.

 The teeth often tesselate with their neighbours, and this interlocking serves to make it more difficult to remove them from the radular ribbon.

 Radula formulae

-The number, shape, and specialized arrangement of molluskan teeth in each transverse row is consistent on a radula, and the different patterns can be used as a diagnostic characteristic to identify the species in many cases.
+The number, shape, and specialized arrangement of molluscan teeth in each transverse row is consistent on a radula, and the different patterns can be used as a diagnostic characteristic to identify the species in many cases.